• Skip to primary navigation

 Fresh Thyme

 Thyme is often used when cooking meat dishes.
 Thyme has a rustic flavor that works with chicken, pork, fish, and red meats.
-You can also combine thyme with fruits, like in this Olallieberry Thyme Sauce.
-It tastes amazing on these Grilled Pork Chops.
+You can combine thyme with fruits, like in this Olallieberry Thyme Sauce.
+It tastes fantastic on these Grilled Pork Chops.

 Try using fresh thyme in my Air Fryer Cornish Game Hens recipe for a deliciously easy meal.